-We are honored to be able to count on your expertise for Doing Business 2016.
-Please do the following in completing the guestionnaire:
+We are honored to be able to count on your expertise for Doing Business 2017.
+Please do the following in completing the questionnaire:

-- Be sure to update your name and address, if necessary, so that we can mail you a complimentary copy • of the report. - Describe in detail any reform that has affected the insolvency process since June 1, 2014. - Review the assumptions of the case study before updating last year's information in the questionnaire. - Kindly return the questionnaire to dbinsolvency@worldbank.org.
+- Be sure to update your name and address if necessary, so that we can mail you a complimentary copy of the report. - Describe in detail any reform that has affected the process for resolving insolvency since June 1, 2015. - Review the assumptions of the case study before updating last year's information in the questionnaire. - Kindly return the questionnaire to dbinsolvency@worldbank.org.